 The truth is, you haven't felt those bad feelings--because you couldn't!
 What's happened instead, is you've rushed up into your head, analyzed those awful emotions and given them reasons to be there!
 Before long, you were beating yourself up for crimes you probably hadn't committed, and (surprise) you felt a lot worse!
 Emotions reflexively became thoughts, and you've never learned how to separate them.
 This bad habit you adopted around the age of two years old when you'd finally gained enough vocabulary to talk to yourself about your pain, results in depression, fatigue and anxiety.

 Busy-bodies (people who compulsively run from their feelings) are addicted to staying in motion by fixing, helping and rescuing others, because when they run out of obstacles in their own life to keep them busy, they look for victim-types who'll happily supply drama and chaos to fill-up their intolerable emptiness.

 The goal of psychotherapy is to help you feel better.
 The goal of healing work is to help you learn to feel Everything--so you can become fully functional and whole.
 You can't accomplish this on your own~ even though you've probably grown up assuming you had to.
-Real recovery means learning to trust somebody with your well-being and growth, and gradually acquiring a rock-solid sense of Self.
+Real recovery means gradually learning to trust somebody with your well-being and growth, and methodically acquiring a rock-solid sense of Self.

 THE ROOTS OF ADDICTION